branimal/cleaning_data_project/ReadMe.md

 Some notes on the merging and tidying follow

 ## Data merging and selection
 Data was uploaded, selected and tidied through a series of passes by the run_analysis.R script.
 In order to execute the script, the data files must be in their original table structure with the "UCI HAR Dataset" folder in the working directory.
+The hw1() script loads the training and test data from file, appending subject and activity onto the data.
+The hw2() script merges the two sets together, subsets the columns and performs the mean calculations.
+I separated the scripts so that hw1, which takes the longest, can be run once and hw2 can be easily edited.

 ## Data labelling
 Columns were left labelled using the exact syntax used in features.txt rather than replacing them with more syntactically English labels.
 I did this not merely because I am lazy, but also to remove any ambiguity as to what the columns mean.
 A user looking at both the original data set and the tidied data set will have no problem mapping one to the other.